AttiR/React-Tuturial/README.md

 # React-Tuturial
 Moden React with Functional Components and Hooks.
-There are some small projects like Todo APP, Phonebook manager, Book Store .....
+There are some small projects like Todo APP, Phonebook manager, Book Store, Firebase Authentication and many More.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).